-As a manufacturer, why should you consider a self-service portal?
+Why should a manufacturer consider a self-service portal?

 Sure, developing your B2B website from a pure "information" portal to a full-fledged self-service portal, you invest a lot in time and money.
 As always, the question of the ROI of such an investment should not be overlooked.

-A B2B self-service portal can also be a versatile source of information, such as knowledge base articles or how-to content.
+A B2B self-service portal can also be a versatile source of information and offer, e.g., knowledge base articles or how-to content.
 Personalized services that are available 24/7 to all of your clients will not only decrease the load on your customer service team, but also the waiting time for your customers.
 Self-service portals can serve different user roles independently, having access rights and features available based on their role within the company.